webzakimbo/bcome-read-the-docs/docs/source/network/alternative-configuration.rst

    ME=bcome/username-override.yml bcome command

-In the example given above this particular configuration override will override the ssh username for namespace "foo:bar".
+In the example given above this particular configuration override will override the ssh username for node "foo:bar".
 You may override any configuration in this way.

 This can be useful for